javierochoa88/arcris4fun/README.md

 3. Any comments should be posted in the issue section, I will respond as soon as possible.
 4. Thanks in advance.
 5. I successfully run the installer with the following choices:
-6. Language: English
+6. Language: English, Spanish
 7. Partition: auto
 8. Linux Kernel: stable
-9. Video Drivers: auto
+9. Video Drivers: auto (Proxmox VM v 7.0 qxl video drivers)
-10. Desktop Environment: Cinnamon - Xfce Arcris
+10. Desktop Environment: Cinnamon - Xfce Arcris - KDE Lite
 11. Extra software: default.